ahankla/astr5710/README.md

 The first class problem set is in astr5710_PS1.ipynb, formatted as a Jupyter notebook.
 Please let me know if you have problems accessing or using it!

 ## AMH Notes
 I forked this repository and renamed Jason's branch to jason-upstream.
+Make sure to copy notebooks to have a different name to avoid obnoxious jupyter notebook merge conflicts.

 To push to my fork: git push -u origin main

 To pull from Jason's repository: git pull jason-upstream main